LTEX-DEV/auroracoin-live-transactions/README.md

 How to use it
 --

-Create a **BLT** (auroracoin Live Transactions) instance:
+Create a **ALT** (auroracoin Live Transactions) instance:
 ```javascript
 var ALT = require("auroracoin-live-transactions")
 var auroracoin = new ALT()
 ```

-Connect to the Bitcoin P2P network:
+Connect to the Auroracoin P2P network:
 ```javasctript
 auroracoin.connect()
 ```

-Get a notification when successfully connected to the  Bitcoin P2P network.
+Get a notification when successfully connected to the  Auroracoin P2P network.
 ```javascript
 auroracoin.events.on('connected', function() {
    // start listening to addresses